stolostron/rhacm-docs/README.md

 # Upgrading from a previous version

-You can upgrade to the latest al-folio version by completing the following steps:
+You can upgrade to the latest al-folio version by runniong the following commands:

 ```bash
 # Assuming the current directory is <your-repo-name>